halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 1. You do not need to alter or move your existing account management solution.
 While LaunchDarkly can potentially be used as a source of truth for your accounts, the most flexible solution is to handle account management through an internal or third-party tool specifically designed for that purpose.
 As we'll see, just passing the proper targeting information for a tenant will enable LaunchDarkly to determine which features to enable/disable or rate limit.
 2. It allows you to manage feature access regardless of where it is implemented.
 LaunchDarkly provides over 25 SDKs for various languages and platforms.
 This means that the same flags that are deployed to code running on your Amazon EKS cluster or your AWS Lambda functions can also be deployed to your frontend web or mobile app.
 3. The setup is incredibly flexible.
 While we will demonstrate one way of setting up your entitlements in LaunchDarkly, this is just one of many ways that this can be set up depending on your specific needs.
+In addition, it provides multiple environments that enable you to develop and test entitlements without those changes impacting production.

 ## The Basic Account Structure